 Coping with personal crisis in a new relationship

-Being in love is a wonderful feeling but it isn’t an antidote to personal crisis.
 Sometimes life deals us blows – bereavement, redundancy, serious illness – that threaten to break a relationship apart because the intensity of feelings involved can seem overwhelming.
-Couples who have been together for a long time will have developed strategies for when the going gets tough but if you are in a new relationship it can be much harder to know what to do.
-Here are some tips to help you weather the storm and hopefully come through stronger and more in love than ever.
+Here’s some advice to help you weather the storm

 If you are the one dealing with the crisis

 If you are the person who has been hit by a personal crisis it can feel all consuming and the last thing on your mind is dating.

 Whatever the nature of your difficulty it is important to not get completely engulfed in the feelings you are going through.
 Often people want to isolate and shut the world out and it is perfectly OK to do that, for a while.
 If your relationship is very new you could tell your date what has happened and say you are going to take some time out to deal with things; they will understand if they are the kind of person worth your love.